 - Wiping/erasing hard drives and other data storage media.

 - To wipe the drive yourself, use a utility tool that overwrites every sector of the hard drive with binary 1s and 0s.
-Tools that meet government security standards overwrite each sector multiple times for added protection.
-There are many tools that meet this standard.
 For more information, see: Removing Data from Computers.
-For assistance, contact the IS&T Helpdesk.

-- If you only have a few computers, hard drives or thumb drives, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
-Facilities will NOT remove the data from the drives.
-The items are then prepared for pickup by third-party vendor, IRN, a recycling company, who must destroy the drives of computers they recycle.
-They guarantee to remove data according to MA data protection law standards.
-Contact email@example.com for more information.
+- If you only have a few computers or devices, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
+However, they will NOT remove the data from the drives.
+Contact firstname.lastname@example.org for more information.
 Learn more about eWaste disposal at MIT.

 - For large amounts of equipment, consider paying a service to wipe the drives for you.
 The potential liability if sensitive data gets out could easily justify the cost.